ezpickinz/Ansible-Playbooks/README.md

 # Ansible-Playbooks
-Ansible Playbooks to Linux push configurations.
+Ansible Playbooks to Linux push configurations for Linux administration tasks and pre-requisites for Splunk installation on Linux box.